jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

 - `database` the name of the database that we are currently getting information from.
 - `raise_on_warnings` having this be True allowed us to use the example error handler.

-All the information that is left blank is filled in during the setupDB() function where all the info is gotten from the config.env file and then placed into their respective sections.
+All the information that is left blank is filled in during the `setupDB()` function where all the info is gotten from the *config.env* file and then placed into their respective sections.

-Next we will go over the toDatabase() function.
+Next we will go over the `toDatabase()` function.

 ![toDatabase](../media/toDatabase.png)

-Unlike the Text-to-sql api this api doesnt use the request library but instead uses the mysql and mysql.connector library.
+Unlike the text-to-sql api this api doesnt use the request library but instead uses the mysql and mysql.connector library.
 This difference causes the code to look different but functionally it is identical to the previous one.

-The query is passed in similarly to how "prompt" was passed into the toSQL() function, this makes it very simple for Minerva to send exactly what is needed to the database.
+The query is passed in similarly to how *"prompt"* was passed into the `toSQL()` function, this makes it very simple for Minerva to send exactly what is needed to the database.

 The first thing that is done is we start with a try and except, this is done for our error checking.
 We try to connect to the database by passing in the config that, as we covered already, has all the information needed to tell the API to connect to the correct database.
 If an error were to return we can return an error stating if the error was caused with the database name or with the username or password given.

 If all is succesfull we then move on opening up a cursor and then executing the query which, in simple terms, sends that query to the database and executes it like how a human would do it.
-We then fetchall() the rows and place them in a rows variable before closing our connections and returning the data we got to where the function was originally called from.
+We then `fetchall()` the rows and place them in a rows variable before closing our connections and returning the data we got to where the function was originally called from.

-Unlike the text-to-SQL api no manipulation has to be done to the returned data in the backend as the data is being sent straight to the fron end where manipulation might be done to it to improve the look of the data when it is being presented to the end user.
+Unlike the text-to-sql api no manipulation has to be done to the returned data in the backend as the data is being sent straight to the fron end where manipulation might be done to it to improve the look of the data when it is being presented to the end user.

 ---